BemiHQ/bemi/docs/docs/postgresql/source-database.md

 +-------------+
 ```

-Note that changing `wal_level` in PostgreSQL requires a restart.
+Note that changing the WAL level in PostgreSQL requires a restart.
 Changing from `replica` to `logical` won't break replication.
-It will just increase the WAL volume (disk space and network traffic if there are replicas).
+It will just slightly increase the WAL volume (disk space and network traffic if there are replicas).

-### Changing WAL level in a self-managed PostgreSQL
+### Self-managed PostgreSQL

-Run the following SQL command and restart your database:
+Run the following SQL command to change the WAL level to `logical` and restart your database:

 ```sql
 ALTER SYSTEM SET wal_level = logical;
 ```

-### Changing WAL level on AWS RDS
+### AWS RDS

-At a high level, these are the steps necessary to update `wal_level` from `replica` to `logical`
+At a high level, these are the steps necessary to update the WAL level from `replica` to `logical`

 1. Create an RDS parameter group if it doesn’t exist
 2. Update `rds.logical_replication` parameter from 0 to 1